Breaking-News-Zamfara-gov-revokes-N79b-public-utilities-contracts

 Mayana said the rural electrification project was also revoked based on non-completion of the project more than six years after award despite the payment of over 90% of the contract sum to the contractor.

-“Alliance Trading was awarded N25.992 billion contract for rural electrification across the 14 local government areas in 2013 and was paid N22.599 billion, but the company abandoned the contract after reaching just 67% completion,” he said.
+“Alliance Trading was awarded N25.992 billion contract for rural electrification across the 14 local government areas in 2013 and was paid N22.599 billion but company abandoned the contract after reaching just 67% completion,” he said.

 Also the new state commissioner of Information, Alhaji Suleiman Tinau Anka said the state government is committed to ensuring even development in all parts of the state and therefore civil servants need to re-dedicate themselves to duty.